-You may be asking yourself, “How do I organize a walk-a-thon?”
+You may be asking how do I organize a walk-a-thon.
 Well, good question!
 The article linked here will help guide you by providing logical steps to help you organize your walk-a-thon from the initial planning phase to pre-event promotions to managing logistics on the day of your walk as well as event follow-through.
 Topics include: assembling a leadership team, recruiting walkers and sponsors, promoting your event within the community, and managing your event and collecting donations with walk-a-thon software.

 Utilize Walk-a-thon Software

-There’s no doubt, your organization needs to go online to effective promote your walk and raise more money.
+There’s no doubt, your organization needs to go online to effectively promote your walk and raise more money.
 DoJiggy can help!

 With any fundraising event, there are various forms that are useful in helping with your planning efforts.
 These templates can be downloaded and customized for your specific event or just used as a reference.

 - Walk-a-thon timeline and planner: An overview of planning details and checklist to help keep you on schedule.

 - Walk-a-thon flyer templates: a great way to promote your event & inform your local community.